|Description of Project Outputs

 DG, SERD has approved the extension of TA completion date for 18 months from 30 June 2014 to 31 December 2015 to (i) expand the scope of satellite-based drought monitoring and early warning system developed by the TA to include flood monitoring and crop outlook projection; (ii) develop mobile phone applications for key beneficiaries to have access to drought and flood risk information; and (iii) conduct regional and pre-feasibility studies pipeline projects under the GMS Regional Investment Framework, particularly to address information gaps for ANR operations in Myanmar; and (iv) allow FAO sufficient lead time to comply with the necessary ADB reporting requirements for the subsequent closure of the partnership agreement.

 As of 31 December 2014, the GMS-wide satellite drought monitoring and early warning system (S-DMEWS) was introduced through public campaign to promote the use of the system by the local governments.
 The system was also introduced to development partners in CASP 2 events.
 An informational handout on S-DMEWS was produced in November 2014.
 The Crop Outlook Specialist was engaged in November 2014 to further expand the system to include flood monitoring and crop output estimation.
 The third follow-up letter was sent to FAO on 19 December 2014 requesting for submission of the information on ADB's financial contribution to the joint publications and the financial statements in ADB format.
-Upon receipt and subject to the satisfactory review of these documents, ADB will authorize final payment to FAO.
+Upon receipt of the required documentes and subject to the satisfactory review of these documents, ADB will authorize final payment to FAO.
 To date, FAO has not complied with ADB financial reporting format.